 So even though a lot of physicians feel that they are doing this, a lot of patients are fearful of really engaging in all aspects of shared decision making which part of may include disagreeing with a physician’s recommendations.
 But there are many benefits of shared decision for clinicians.
 One is that it improves…the research has shown that shared decision making actually improves informed consent procedures.
 So patients are more likely to be able to give informed consent.
 Additionally, shared decision making can save time and make consultations more efficient and satisfying.
 This can be done in a couple of ways.
 Some ways is through counseling beyond the busy office visits so using physician extenders to help do some counseling either before or after visits.
 It can save time by proving patients baseline knowledge and by doing that for example, you could give patients decision aids or other educational materials before they see the physician which makes the conversation much quicker.
 Then also by focusing the discussion on key issues for the decision rather than basic education.

-If patients already know a little bit about their disease and the treatment options then the physicspiel, there are many challenges to share decision making and today I want to discuss three challenges to shared decision making on the patient end.
+If patients already know a little bit about their disease and the treatment options then the physician can focus in on the most important points rather than just giving a general spiel.
+There is some suggesting that they could reduce malpractice claims or the success of malpractice lawsuits particularly if patients are given decision needs before they make a decision.
+There is actually a law in the state of Washington to do so.
+Even though there are all of these benefits, there are many challenges to share decision making and today I want to discuss three challenges to shared decision making on the patient end.
 There are also challenges on the physician end but today in lieu of the time that we have I am going to focus on patient based challenges.
 One is when patients are being diagnosed with a new disease they do not have a lot of knowledge about the disease, about the treatment options.
 Some of this is compounded by the fact that patients may have low literacy and low _____ [00:13:01] skills that makes learning about their disease and understanding what their physician says.

 The second is that from about 25, 35, 40 years of decision psychology research also sometimes referred to _____ [00:13:16] now.
 There has been lots of _____ [00:13:19] decision making processes that can make it difficult for patients to share decisions in the way that we would want.
 Then finally there is often a lack…of patients of their values and goals and preferences or how to communicate them to their physicians.
 I am going to take each of these in turn today and then also talk to you about some potential solutions for each of these challenges.
 So let’s firs start with patient literacy.
 As you may know the average person reads at a seventh or eighth grade reading level.
 In some cities between 26 and 60 percent depending on the question patients could not understand medical directions, a standard informed consent _____ [00:14:00] or basic healthcare materials.
 Additionally, approximately 80 million adults have limited health literacy skills and these rates are higher especially among the elderly, minority populations, people with lower income and those with less than a high school education.